FluffyFoxUwU/FluffyGC/docs/descriptor.rst

 must ensure there no recursing

 There few requirements:
-1. Must return non NULL descriptor for markers which must be unusable (serve as checking whether marker exist or not but cannot be used to create new objects)
-2. Must not call app loader for ``fox.fluffyheap.*`` regardless ``dontInvokeLoader`` as these reserved by specification and may get added or removed, and may be treated differently than normal descriptors thus it don't make any sense for app loader to load them
+1. Must not call app loader for ``fox.fluffyheap.*`` regardless ``dontInvokeLoader`` as these reserved by specification and may get added or removed, and may be treated differently than normal descriptors thus it don't make any sense for app loader to load them
+2. GC still able to run inside app's descriptor loader

+And constraints too:
+1. Cannot get array descriptor (returns NULL)

 Since
 =====